To teach the fiber arts as a means of creative development

-To be an ally in continuing the legacy of fiber arts
+To be an ally in continuing the legacy of fiber arts through working with all ages

 To work with Pacific Northwest materials whenever possible